talknerdytome-labs/google-ads-library-mcp/readme.md

    Replace `{{PATH_TO_PROJECT}}` with the full path to where you cloned this repository.

-   **Note:** API keys are now automatically loaded from the `.env` file, so you don't need to pass them as command line arguments.
+   **Note:** API keys are automatically loaded from the `.env` file.
+Command line arguments are still supported and take priority over environment variables if provided.

    **For Claude Desktop:**